lthemis/lthemis/README.md

 ## Main projects:
 ### [Near:](https://github.com/lthemis/Near)
-E-commerce solution providing a flawless proximity-based shopping experience.
+Near! is a new approach to e-commerce - it's an app providing a flawless proximity-based shopping experience, allowing you to trade directly with the local community.

-• Designed and developed the full-stack application from scratch for a week-long hackathon.
+• Designed and developed a full-stack application from scratch for a week-long hackathon.
 • Implemented client and the underlying API, data model, geocoding, and authentication.

 • Created using: React, Express, MongoDB, Mongoose, ReactHookForm, Auth0.
 ### [LinkUp:](https://github.com/rbrtrfl/linkup)
-Social media product designed to bringing people closer through group activities.
+LinkUp is an app for creating and joining activities based on shared interests.
+The App enables people to meet existing friends and make new ones through shared passions and experiences.

-• Worked with a team of 5 developers.
+• Worked as a full-stack engineer with a team of 5 developers.
 • Shared project management responsibilities, performed code reviews.
-• Worked as a full-stack developer including system design, UI / UX, testing, WebSockets, and TypeScript.
+• Worked on system design, REST APIs, UI / UX, testing, WebSockets, and TypeScript.

 Tech stack: React, Leaflet, Express, PostgreSQL, Prisma ORM, Socket.io, Typescript, Figma.
 ### [DevTracker:](https://github.com/lthemis/DevTracker)
-Developed tests and refactored code in a team of two for the DevTracker's full-stack application.
+DevTracker is a companion app for software engineers who are active one the job market.
+It supports them by managing job applications, reminding them about upcoming interviews, and archiving recruitment information.

 • Implemented automated integration and unit tests for all API endpoints and key front-end react components.
 • Performed a major refactor of legacy code following the DRY/SOLID method design pattern resulting in fewer API calls and a cleaner, more readable codebase.
-• Refactored the entire application to TypeScript and broken it down into reusable components improving developer experience and maintainability.
+• Refactored legacy code following the DRY/SOLID method design pattern and moved the project to TypeScript resulting in fewer API calls and a cleaner codebase.
 • Utilized tools such as Postman and Chrome Dev tools to isolate and debug issues.

 • Tech Stack: React, TypeScript,, Recharts, Jest, Cypress, SuperTest, Express, MongoDB.